The unirational components of the strata of genus $11$ curves with several pencils of degree $6$ in $\mathcal{M}_{11}$: The tangent space computation

-This already proves that the tangent space $T_C\mathcal{M}_{11,6}(k) $ is defined by the zero locus of these linear forms, and is of codimension exactly $ k $ inside $ T_{C}\mathcal{M}_{11} $.
-Hence, $ H_k $ is an irreducible component of expected dimension $ 25-m $.
-On the other hand, by Hirschowitz--Ramanan \cite{hirsch} the Koszul divisor of curves with extra syzygies satisfies $ \mathcal{K}_{11}=5\mathcal{M}_{11,6} $ and the single polynomial $ \det(M) $ defines the tangent space to the Koszul divisor at $ C $.
-Therefore, we obtain that $ \mathcal{M}_{11,6} $ at the point $ C $ is locally analytically union of $ k $ smooth branches. \end{proof} \begin{remark} With the notation as above, under a change of basis, we can turn the matrix $ M $ to a block (or even a diagonal) matrix
+which proves $ \mathcal{M}_{11,6} $ at the point $ C $ is locally analytically union of $ k $ smooth branches. \end{proof} \begin{remark} With the notation as above, under a change of basis, we can turn the matrix $ M $ to a block (or even a diagonal) matrix